vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-application-platform-local-devloper-install/index.md

 {{< tabpane >}}
 {{< tab header="Windows" >}}

-Back in your Admin PowerShell window, follow these steps to extract and install the tanzu cli (assumes the downloaded file is in your `Downloads` folder):
+Back in your Admin PowerShell window, follow these steps to extract and install the `tanzu` CLI (assumes the downloaded file is in your `Downloads` folder):

 ```powershell
 # Move to the folder containing the downloaded file.